 The AV-TEST promise to IoT users

 Security tests of networked devices require a complex approach.
 It is essential to reflect the overall picture of data security of Smart Home and IoT devices as well as connected online services.
-In order to receive the status label “Tested Smart Home Product” or “Tested IoT Product”, devices and services must meet the minimum standard set by AV-TEST in the following categories
+In order to receive the status label “Approved Smart Home Product” or “Approved IoT Product”, devices and services must meet the minimum standard set by AV-TEST in the following categories

 - Data protection